Tongue diagnosis: Aspects of the tongue

 In addition, various features are also considered, including absence or presence of and the characteristics of movement, bristles, cracks, and teethmarks.

 Normal tongue

 A normal, healthy tongue is pale red or pink with a thin white coating.
 The tongue should have spirit, but it should not tremble or quiver.
 It should have a shape which is not too swollen or flabby, with no cracks, and be slightly moist.

-Significance of the Tongue in Diagnosis
+Significance of the tongue in diagnosis

 When differentiating between various patterns in clinical settings, tongue diagnosis plays a significant role.
-In a situation in which a patient has complex or even conflicting clinical presentations, the tongue body color nearly always reflects the true underlying condition.
-For example, a patient may present with various localized signs of Heat, however, the tongue may reflect an underlying condition of Cold from Yang deficiency.
+In a situation in which a patient has complex or even conflicting clinical presentations, TCM practitioners claim the tongue body color nearly always reflects the true underlying condition.
+For example, a patient may present with various localized signs of heat, however, the tongue may reflect an underlying condition of cold from yang deficiency.
 In this case it is important to consider the underlying condition in the treatment principle.